smedrec/smart-logs/.qoder/repowiki/en/content/Security and Compliance/Data Security Measures.md

 The system uses industry-standard cryptographic algorithms:
 - **SHA-256**: For generating deterministic hashes of audit event critical fields
 - **HMAC-SHA256**: For creating cryptographic signatures using a secret key

-Key management is implemented through environment-based configuration.
-The system requires a secret key for cryptographic operations, which should be set via environment variables in production.
-If no key is provided, the system generates a random 32-byte secret (256 bits), but this is not recommended for production environments.
+- **RSASSA-PSS-SHA-256**: For digital signatures via Infisical KMS integration

+Key management is implemented through multiple approaches:
+1. **Local key management**: Environment-based configuration with secret keys set via environment variables
+2. **External KMS integration**: Infisical KMS for secure key management and cryptographic operations

 The `CryptoService` extracts critical fields from audit events in a deterministic order, creates a standardized string representation, and applies SHA-256 hashing.
 This ensures consistency across the system regardless of object property order.
 The HMAC-SHA256 signature provides additional security by incorporating the secret key, preventing tampering even if an attacker gains access to the hash algorithm.

+For enhanced security requirements, the system integrates with Infisical KMS, which supports advanced signing algorithms including RSASSA-PSS-SHA-256 (now the default), RSASSA-PSS-SHA-384, RSASSA-PSS-SHA-512, and PKCS#1 v1.5 variants.
+This integration allows for hardware-backed key storage and more robust cryptographic operations.

 ### Data Integrity Verification
 The cryptographic implementation focuses on integrity verification rather than encryption of data at rest.
 Each audit event can include: